MarcelJurtz/mjurtz.com/_posts/2017-11-17-reusable-styles-android.md

 guid: http://blog.mjurtz.com/?p=513
 permalink: /2017/11/reusable-styles-android/
 categories:
-  - Android
+  - android
 tags:
-  - Android
+  - android
-  - Clean Code
+  - clean-code
-  - Development
+  - development
 ---
 View definitions under android are often used for many different controls.
 However, there is an easy way to recycle defined styles and use them for other controls, often saving a lot of code.
 So, styles basically allow you to move your repeatedly used styles out of the layout file into a styles.xml file (which is located in the values-folder).
 This article covers the basics of using styles on Android.